GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-13/index.md

 0x00007f68cabcf78e in std::__Cr::swap&lt;blink::ComputedStyle const*&gt; (
 ```

-In this example, I have used `--single-process` for simplicity, but that’s
+In this example, I have used `--single-process` for simplicity, but that's
 not necessary. **RR can trace multiple processes**; after recording, you can
 see a list using `rr ps` and pick one to replay with `rr replay -f PID`.